DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 ### Policy

 From research we have identified there is a policy question around the on-boarding of providers in relation to access management.
-There are cases where individuals who work for organisations that don’t provide the course have complete management responsibilities over that provider's applications.
+There are cases where individuals who work for organisations that do not provide the course have complete management responsibilities over that provider's applications.
 This is normally a member of a SCITT having complete management responsibilities over a School Direct’s applications.

 There is a decision to be made whether we want to allow this SCITT to have complete access to set up their School Direct organisational permissions (the current Publish model).
 An alternative is to default to assigning all organisational permissions to the provider of the course.
 This could be done during on-boarding.
 Each option has pros and cons and an impact on the on-boarding journey into Apply which we will need to discuss.